BsNoSi/yellow-extension-imgpop/readme.md

 ![Sample of operation](imgpop.png)

-> The css below is required to achieve this behaviour.
-You can add it to the standard css file and  alter it to your personal needs or preferences.
+> The "closer" shown in this pictue was removed in version 1.5.
+Now the full window (except description area) can close the zoomed image.

+The Extension comes with a prepared CSS-file that is added to the *footer* of a page where imgpop ist used.

-The *standard presentation* is defined with the css as *aligned right, max-width 40% of textwidth*.
+The *standard presentation*, passed as style "ipop", is defined as *aligned right, max-width 30% of textwidth*.
 This can be overridden by a class passed to the plugin.

-The image pops up to it´s maximum size or — if too large for viewport — 90% width or 80% height aspect ratio kept.
+The image pops up to it´s maximum size or — if too large for viewport — 90% width or 90% height aspect ratio kept.

 ## How do I Install This?